pubkey/rxdb/docs-src/rx-storage-shared-worker.md

 ## Replication with SharedWorker

-When a SharedWorker RxStorage is used, it is recommened to run the replication **inside** of the worker.
-You can do that by openening another [RxDatabase](./rx-database.md) inside of it and starting the replication there.
+When a SharedWorker RxStorage is used, it is recommended to run the replication **inside** of the worker.
+You can do that by opening another [RxDatabase](./rx-database.md) inside of it and starting the replication there.

 ```ts
 // shared-worker.ts